LinuxSuRen/api-testing/README.md

 below is an example of the usage, and you could see the report as well:

-`atest run -p sample/testsuite-gitlab.yaml --duration 1m --thread 3  --report m`
+`atest run -p sample/testsuite-gitlab.yaml --duration 1m --thread 3  --report md`

 | API | Average | Max | Min | Count | Error |
 |---|---|---|---|---|---|